 1. 4th Amendment Protection Act.
-Our signature model legislation, the 4th Amendment Protection Act, would ban a state from taking actions which provide “material support or resources" to warrantless federal spying programs.
+Our signature model legislation, the 4th Amendment Protection Act, would ban a state from taking actions which provide “material support” or assistance to warrantless federal spying programs.
 This includes provisioning of resources, and banning the state from using data obtained without warrant in state court.

-States should pass this legislation whether they have a physical NSA facility or not.
-Banning the warrantless data in court will have an immediate effect.
-And, since the NSA rarely publicizes its plans in advance, it’s essential to ensure that their ability to expand with more data center facilities around the country is restricted before they get off the ground.
+States should pass this legislation whether they have a physical NSA facility or not, banning the warrantless data in court will have an immediate effect.
+And, since the NSA rarely publicizes its plans in advance, it’s essential to ensure that their ability to expand with more data center facilities around the country is restricted before they get off the ground. (learn more here)

 CAMPUS: 4TH AMENDMENT PROTECTION UNIVERSITY RESOLUTION